 - Give her easy access to feed.
-Often animals with foot rot have such a significant setback in the eating habits that she ends up with a displaced abdomen or even abortion.
+Often animals with foot rot have such a significant setback in the eating habits that they end up with a displaced abdomen or even abortion.

 - In my years of serving the dairy industry as a hoof trimmer, I have come across some great additions and alternatives to medications.
-One of my favorites is the ‘claw-bag’, which is applied to the affected foot for 30 minutes, twice a day, for 3-4 days.
+One of my favourites is the “claw-bag,” which is applied to the affected foot for 30 minutes, twice a day, for 3-4 days.
 There are commercial bags available, but these are often too narrow when we have a severely swollen problem.
-For these cases, take a tire inner tube from a vehicle and cut a third out of it off to give it a ‘banana-shaped’ tube with two open ends.
-Next, you fold the ‘banana’ in half, bringing the open ends together.
-Take 3 ‘layers’ in one hand, 1 ‘layer’ in the other and you have a hoof bag.
+For these cases, take an inner tire tube from a vehicle and cut out ⅓ of it to give it a “banana-shaped” tube with two open ends.
+Next, you fold the “banana” in half, bringing the open ends together.
+Take 3 “layers” in one hand, 1 layer in the other, and you have a hoof bag!
 Making some holes on the top and stringing a rope through it will keep the bag in place.
 Add warm water to the bag, together with Epsom salts and Hoof-Sol Liquid.
-Try it, you’ll love it.
+Try it, you’ll love it!

 For foot rot cases, it is recommended to remove the wrap no later than 1 day after application.